apollo

 Severe

-How does the drug interact with Ramipres-H Tablet 10's:
+How does the drug interact with Ramipres-H Tablet:

-Taking Potassium citrate with Ramipres-H Tablet 10's may increase potassium levels in the blood.
-High potassium levels can lead to kidney problems, muscle paralysis, and abnormal heart rhythm.
+Taking Potassium Iodide with Ramipres-H Tablet may significantly increase potassium levels in the blood.
+High levels of potassium can develop into a condition known as hyperkalemia, which in severe cases can lead to kidney problems, muscle paralysis and irregular heart rhythm.

 How to manage the interaction:

-Although there is a possible interaction between Potassium citrate and Ramipres-H Tablet 10's, you can take these medicines together if prescribed by your doctor.
-However, consult the doctor if you experience nausea, vomiting, weakness, disorientation, tingling in your hands and feet, feelings of heaviness in your legs, a weak pulse, or a slow or irregular heartbeat.
-It is essential to maintain proper fluid intake while taking these medications.
-It is advised to reduce the intake of potassium-rich foods.
-Do not discontinue any medications without a doctor's advice.
+Although there is a interaction between Potassium iodide and Ramipres-H Tablet, you can take these medicines together if prescribed by a doctor.
+However, if you notice any nausea, vomiting, weakness, confusion, tingling of the hands and feet, feelings of heaviness in the legs, or irregular heartbeat, you should contact a doctor immediately.
+Avoid taking a potassium-rich diet (tomatoes, raisins, figs, potatoes, lima beans, bananas, plantains, papayas, pears, cantaloupes, mangoes) while taking these medications.
+Do not stop using any medications without talking to a doctor.

-How does the drug interact with Ramipres-H Tablet 10's:
+How does the drug interact with Ramipres-H Tablet:

 How to manage the interaction: